joeltok/anyfin_takehome/README.md

 ## TODO

 - Setup express server with graphQL in local (DONE)
-- Figure out how graphQL works
+- Figure out how graphQL works (DONE)
-    * What is a schema
+    * What is a schema (DONE)
-    * What is resolver function, and how does it nest
+    * What is a resolver function, how does it nest, and how do we pass it arguments (DONE)
-    * What does a graphql query look like
+    * What does a graphql query look like (DONE)
 - Test
     * https://restcountries.eu
     * https://fixer.io